 - Buying a house might be a “Wait” because the price is going to come down.

-- Becoming involved in a ministry might be a “Wait” because he is getting ready to open up an opportunity for your gifts to be used in a special way.
+- Becoming involved in a ministry might be a “Wait” because he is getting ready to open up an opportunity for to use your gifts in a special way.

 - Going back to work might be a “Wait” because you may need to be available to care for a family member and minister the love of Christ to them.